ChilliCream/graphql-platform/website/src/docs/strawberryshake/v13/networking/index.md

 # Transport Profiles

 In order to have a small client size and generate the optimized client for your use-case Strawberry Shake uses transport profiles.
-By default Strawberry Shake will generate a client that uses `GraphQL over HTTP` for queries and mutations and `subscriptions-transport-ws` for subscriptions.
+By default Strawberry Shake will generate a client that uses `GraphQL over HTTP` for queries and mutations and `graphql-transport-ws` for subscriptions.
 Meaning if you are only using queries and mutations you need to add the package `StrawberryShake.Transport.Http`.

 There are cases in which we want to define specialize transport profiles where we for instance define for each request type a specific transport.
 You can define those transport profiles in your `.graphqlrc.json`.